deNBI/cloud-portal-client/README.md

 * jumphost_base= Port to Jumphost
 * jumphost_Ip= Jumphost ip
 * tag= tag which the client uses to filter images/flavors
 * use_jumphost= If "True" Jumphost will be used.
-If "False" Jumphost wont be used
+If "False" Jumphost wont be used.
+You can read [here](ProjectGateway.md) how to setup a gateway for OpenStack.
 * certfile= Path to server.pem
 * network = Network where the project is located

 To filter which images and flavors to use the client uses the tag attribute for the image and the extra_specs attribute for flavors.
 The client will forward all images which have the tag 'portalclient' and the client will also forward all flavors which have portalclient = True in their extra_specs.

 ### Start cloud-portal-client